hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 ### Map Persistence

 Hazelcast allows you to load and store the distributed map entries from/to a persistent data store such as a relational database.
+For these, Hazelcast's `MapStore` and `MapLoader` interfaces are used.

 Hazelcast supports read-through, write-through and write-behind modes which are explained in below subsections.

-***ATTENTION:*** *DataStore needs to be a centralized system that is accessible from all Hazelcast Nodes.
+***ATTENTION:*** *Data store needs to be a centralized system that is accessible from all Hazelcast Nodes.
 Persisting to local file system is not supported.*

 #### Read-Through